-When people speak of search engine optimization (SEO), there are two components that come into play.
-In this article, we’re going to take the mystery out of off-site SEO and explain how using it can help your website rank higher in search engine listings.
+When people speak of search engine optimization (SEO), there are a number of components that come into play: on-site SEO, off-site SEO, technical SEO and local SEO.
+In this article, we’re going to take the mystery out of off-site SEO (and backlinks) and explain how using it can help your website rank higher in search engine listings.

 SEO is used to send indicators to Google and other search engines that your page is relevant to the topic at hand.
 You want to indicate that you’re a trusted resource.

 Building trust and authority is vital to ranking higher in search engines.
 It’s the reason why your website should be at the top of the list when somebody searches for a relevant word or phrase.

 Let’s look at why these elements are important to off-site SEO.

 When your website is new or growing, Google and other search engines may not be sure what your site is about, or even if it can be trusted to have the information in question.